behu-kea/third-semester/planning.md

 ## Considerations

-- Should i have homework fx every 2.
-Week?
-- What should the first js project be, should i even have it there?
+- What should the first js project be?
-- Should it be fully flipped?
+- Should the class be fully flipped?
+- Should i use webpack or not: Maybe this: https://github.com/LaksForks/vanilla-js-boilerplate.
+Yes i should use web pack

+## Homeworks

+1. One after Array mehods.
+Not seperate project week!
+2. One after async that they will be working with for 1.5 weeks.
+Should be handed in as much time before react as is possible
+3.